tdwg/bdq/tg2/_review/docs/supplement/index.md

 | oa           | https://www.w3.org/TR/annotation-vocab/          |
 | owl          | http://www.w3.org/2002/07/owl#                   |

-### 1.5 The Concept of "EMPTY" in BDQ Core

-An information Element containing invalid characters, (e.g. letters in an information element that would be expected to contain integers) or values (including string serializations of the NULL value) are NOTEMPTY and may be separately detected.
-For csv data, a column is either there or not in a data set, but in an rdf representation, some data objects could have relevant properties and others not - and the tests are independent of that.
-We considered, and explicitly rejected, treating common string serializations of null such as \N and NULL as empty values.
-If "\N" is present in a data set, the tests will explicitly treat that value as NOTEMPTY, and then try to evaluate it against whatever other criteria apply.
-This definition is not applicable to a discussion of what value to include in a controlled vocabulary to indicate that no meaningful value is present, so no suggestion is made that "EMPTY" should be used as a data value to represent some form of "Null", "Unknown", "Not Recorded", etc. Choices there would fall into the semantics for some set of controlled vocabularies.
-The relevance to such a discussion is that this definition would treat an empty string as an empty value, with no semantics attached as to why the value is empty.

 ## 2 Framework for describing data quality

-[need to migrate from https://raw.githubusercontent.com/kurator-org/kurator-ffdq/master/competencyquestions/rdf/ffdq.owl to tdwg repository]

 The specification of the tests within the Framework allows the same set of tests to apply to both Data Quality Control (correcting errors) and Data Quality Assurance (filtering out problematic records to limit data to that with quality for meeting a particular need).
 The design of the Validations and Measures are intended to be agnostic as to whether their use is for Data Quality Control (finding problematic data), or Data Quality Assurance (filtering out NOT_COMPLIANT records).